zfleeman/ffmpeg4discord/README.md

 https://github.com/zfleeman/ffmpeg4discord/assets/1808564/ff323bcb-4747-437b-808f-ce48b8c269ce

-The Flask server doesn't automatically stop itself, yet, so you'll have to handle that by closing the terminal it leaves hanging.
+The Flask server doesn't automatically stop itself, so you'll have to terminate it manually by closing the terminal it leaves hanging.

 ## Sample Batch File